-Whether saving your marriage is the priority or divorce is seeming as though it could be imminent, there are always divorce pros and cons to consider which can be useful in helping you to make an informed decision about your marriage, or divorce.
+Whethersaving your marriage is the priority or divorce seems as though it could be imminent, there are always pros and cons of divorce to consider, which can be useful in helping you to make an informed decision about your marriage, or divorce.

-Before you start to consider the divorce pros and cons, it’s important to recognize any biases you might have concerning your marriage or possible divorce.
+Before you start to consider the pros and cons of divorce, it’s important to recognize any biases you might have concerning your marriage or possible divorce.

-If you are experiencing a tough time in your marriage and are particularly discontent with your spouse, you might consider divorce to be a positive solution to your marital problems.
-The state that you are currently in within your marriage could cause you to focus more on pros of separation and ignore the cons.
+If you are experiencing a tough time in your marriage and are particularly discontent with your spouse, you might consider divorce to be a positive solution to yourmarital problems.
+The state that you are currently in within your marriage could cause you to focus more on the pros of separation and ignore the cons.

 On the other hand, if you don’t want to divorce but are in a position where you have to consider it, you might turn your biases toward the disadvantages of divorce.

-Whatever your inclination and regardless of the state of your marriage, it’s important to consider both sides of the coin so that you can make informed decisions about your marriage that you won’t regret in the future.
+So, should you stay married or get a divorce?
+Whatever your inclination and regardless of the state of your marriage, it’s important to consider both sides of the coin or the pros and cons of divorce so that you can make informed decisions about your marriage that you won’t regret in the future.

 3. Freedom to live the life that you want